 Let Them Know What to Expect

-After discussing what death is to your child, you can then discuss what they should expect when attending the funeral service.
-For example, you can talk about what the ritual ultimately signifies, why the services are done the way they’re done, and why so many people gather together to remember the deceased individual.
+After discussing what death is to your child, you can discuss what they should expect when attending the funeral service.
+For example, you can talk about what the ritual ultimately signifies, why the services are done the way they’re done, and why so many people gather to remember the deceased individual.

 Prepare Your Child for the Cremation of the Burial